captam3rica/plistbuddy-guide/README.md

     -h print the complete help info, with command guide
 ```

 Notice the `-c` flag.
 This flag allows you to execute commands immediately with `PlistBuddy`.
-This is really handy for leveraging `PlistBuddy` within shell scripts.
+This is handy for leveraging `PlistBuddy` within shell scripts.

 ### PlistBuddy Help Page